David Joel Miller.

 1. Past Episodes of Depression.

 Women who have had episodes of depression in the past are at increased risk to develop Peripartum Depression.
-The more times someone has been depressed and the long those episodes, presumably the higher that risk.
+The more times someone has been depressed and the longer those episodes, presumably the higher that risk.

 If you have had depression and received treatment, think back to what was helpful to you in reducing or controlling that episode of depression and do more of that.
 If you did not get help for those past episodes of depression or sadness, now is the time.